softwaremill/bootzooka/README.md

 * _container:start_ - starts the embedded Jetty container
 * _container:reload /_ - reloads application at context /
 * _~;container:start; container:reload /_ - runs container and waits for source code changes to automatically compile changed file and to reload it
+* _scalariform-format_ - execute Scalariform code formatter.
+More about it below in 'Keep code in shape' section

+### Keep code in shape

+To keep code in shape we are using [Scalariform](https://github.com/mdr/scalariform) code formatter for Scala along with sbt plugin [Sbt-Scalariform](https://github.com/sbt/sbt-scalariform).
+We have intentionally disabled auto code-formatting during compile or test execution so to run formatter please use _sbt scalariform-format_ command.
+It checks code against various styling rules and applies all neccessary fixes.

 ## How to configure